tinytoolkit/tinytoolk.it/content/toolkits/Concretedogs_travel_sewing_kit/index.md

 ## Contents

-- Wonderclips x 6 minimum. <br>
+- Wonderclips x 6 minimum
-- A small pair folding scissors<br>
+- A small pair folding scissors
-- Various bits of thread wrapped around carboard scraps to reduce size <br>
+- Various bits of thread wrapped around carboard scraps to reduce size
-- Various pins and needles <br>
+- Various pins and needles
-- Classic SD Swiss Army Knife <br>
+- Classic SD Swiss Army Knife
-- A small amount of gore tex seam tape, this irons on, for field expedient repair you can use the lighter and the knife blade to patch small holes <br>
+- A small amount of gore tex seam tape, this irons on, for field expedient repair you can use the lighter and the knife blade to patch small holes
 - A small roll of iron on interfacing, again great for field expedient repair of small rips etc.
-- A stitch ripper/Seam Ripper/Quick Unpick tool <br>
+- A stitch ripper/Seam Ripper/Quick Unpick tool
-- A collection of buttons. <br>
+- A collection of buttons.